franknb/Self-attention-DCGAN/README.md

 # Self-attention-DCGAN

+***An application on the SAGAN from https://github.com/heykeetae/Self-Attention-GAN.
+I re-constructed part of code and added a 28*28 version running on mnist dataset.***

 ### Core files for running the code:

 1. SAGAN_mnist.ipynb: A notebook interface containing codes for loading dataset, utility functions and training function.